codesbydeen/apple-clone/README.md

 # Apple-Clone Using Nextjs & TailwindCSS

-I am currently working on a website that is an excat repleca of the Apple website.
+I am currently working on a website that is a replica of the Apple website.

 ## How to install